 Electricity lines companies keeping close watch on weather

-Upper North Island electricity lines companies include Vector, WEL Networks, Northpower and Counties Power.
+Upper North Island electricity lines companies include Northpower, WEL Networks, The Lines Company, Counties Power, TOP Energy and Vector.

-Upper North Island electricity lines companies want the public to be aware of the potential hazards strong winds, lightning and stormy conditions can create.
+Upper North Island lines companies want the public to stay aware of the potential hazards strong winds and rain can create throughout the country.

-Lightning strikes, trees and branches crashing into lines and cars colliding with power poles are all possibilities during stormy conditions.
+Trees and branches crashing into lines and cars colliding with power poles in the wet are both possibilities until the worst of the weather passes later next week.

-People are being asked to consider putting garden furniture and trampolines away, as well as any loose material around the garden such as tarpaulins, as these all have the potential to be hazardous during the storm.
+People are being asked to put garden furniture and trampolines away, as well as any loose material around the garden such as tarpaulins, as these all have the potential to be hazardous during the storm.

-Although field crews are trained to work in all weather conditions and at any hour, there may be circumstances during which it is unsafe for them to begin or continue working to fix outages, for example during high winds or lightning strikes.
+Although lines mechanics are trained to work in all weather conditions and at any hour, there may be circumstances during which it is unsafe for them to begin or continue working to fix outages.

-During a power outage, crews will work as quickly as they can to restore power, but please remember that the safety of the public and electrical field staff is of primary importance at all times.
-And most importantly, please, always treat downed lines as live at all times, report them immediately to your local electricity distribution business and stay well clear.
+During a power outage, crews will work as quickly as they can to restore power, but please remember that the safety of the public and lines mechanics is of primary importance at all times.
+And most importantly, please, always treat downed lines as live and stay well clear.